Beastie Boys Radio is returning!

 Reggie: We don't actually know if he's a fan or not.
 He came to one of our shows, but I don't know.
 He traveled to come check us out, he was there–that's a mindfuck, that he came to see us play.

 Mike is not alone in his fandom of the Black Kids.
 The band from Jacksonville, Florida, has been receiving immense attention and accolades from the music media and indie music fan scene.
-You can download the Black Kids' free EP, titled Wizard of Ahhhs, at their official web site.
+You can download the Black Kids's free EP, titled Wizard of Ahhhs, at their official website.

 Instrumental chaos